 Source / Cause of Risk Risk Event Consequence Risk Owner(s) Current Current The Council has a duty to protect personal and other sensitive data that it holds on its staff, service Successful cyber-attack (e.g. 'phishing' scam) leading to loss or unauthorised access Data Protection breach and consequent Information Rebecca Spore, Director Infrastructure Likelihood Likely (4) Impact Serious (4) users and residents of Kent.
 KCC repels a high number of cyber-attacks on a daily basis, although organisations across all sectors are experiencing an increasing threat in recent times and must ensure that all reasonable methods are employed to mitigate them (within resource constraints), both in terms of prevention and preparedness of response in the event of any successful attack. to sensitive business data.
 Significant business interruption caused by a successful attack.
 Commissioner's Office (ICO) sanction.
 Damages claims.
 Reputational Damage.
 Potential significant impact on business interruption if systems require shutdown until magnitude of issue is investigated.
 Ben Watts, General Counsel and KCC Data Protection Officer Amanda Beer, Corporate Director Engagement, Organisational Design & Development.
-Target Residual Likelihood Possible (3) Target Residual Impact Serious (4 KCC's ICT Strategy will move the Authority's technology to cloud based services.
+Target Residual Likelihood Possible (3) Target Residual Impact Serious (4) KCC's ICT Strategy will move the Authority's technology to cloud based services.
 It is important to harness these new capabilities in terms of both IT security and resilience, whilst emerging threats are understood and managed.
 Responsible Cabinet Member(s): Eric Hotson, Corporate & In information terms the other factor is human.
 Technology can only provide a level of protection.
 Our staff must have a strong awareness of their responsibilities in terms of IT and information security.
 Democratic Services being handled.
-Systems are risk assessed and reviewed to ensure compliant Compliance and Risk Manager Staff are required to abide by IT policies that set out the required behaviour technology provided.
-These policies are reviewed on an annual basis for ap Kathy Stevens, ICT Compliance and Risk Manager Continual awareness raising of key risks amongst the workforce and manage er oversight Internal Communications function / Michael Lloyd, Head of Technology Commissioning and Strategy / / All Managers Electronic Communications User Policy, Virus reporting procedure and socia al media guidelines in place Rebecca Spore, Director Infrastructure External reviews of the Authority's security compliance are carried out to ma best practice is applied aintain accreditation and confirm Kathy Stevens, ICT Compliance and Risk Manager Persistent monitoring of threats, network behaviours and data transfers to se take necessary action Kathy Stevens, ICT Compliance and Risk Manager Data Protection and Information Governance training is mandatory and requ Progress rates monitored regularly Ben Watts, General Counsel Further training introduced relating to cyber-crime, cyber security and social awareness and knowledge Rebecca Spore, Director Infrastructure Messages to encourage increased awareness of information security among to align with key implementation milestones of the ICT Transformation Progr Diane Trollope, Head of Engagement and Consultation Procedures to address data breaches from KCC 'client side' perspective are business continuity plan e covered within the Infrastructure Kathy Stevens, ICT Compliance and Risk Manager Monthly updated remediation plans produced for the Director of Infrastructur Owner.
-Quarterly reporting to the Directorate Management Team Kathy Stevens, ICT Compliance and Risk Manager Action Title Action Owner Planned Completion Date Implementation of ICT Transformation Programme includes actions to further strengthen ICT resilience, with systems and software compliance with various UK Standards Rebecca Spore, Director of Infrastructure March 2019 Kathy Stevens, ICT December 2018 they occur Develop a Cyber incident response policy which strengthens the responsibilities and accountabilities across the Authority Kathy Stevens, ICT Compliance and Risk Mana December 2018 ager
+Systems are risk assessed and reviewed to ensure complia Compliance and Risk Manager Staff are required to abide by IT policies that set out the required behaviour technology provided.
+These policies are reviewed on an annual basis for approximately provided.
+Kathy Stevens, ICT Compliance and Risk Manager Continual awareness raising of key risks amongst the workforce and manage Internal Communications function / Michael Lloyd, Head of Technology Commissioning and Strategy / / All Managers Electronic Communications User Policy, Virus reporting procedure and socia al media guidelines in place.
+Rebecca Spore, Director Infrastructure External reviews of the Authority's security compliance are carried out to ma best practice is applied.
+Kathy Stevens, ICT Compliance and Risk Manager Persistent monitoring of threats, network behaviours and data transfers to stake necessary action.
+Kathy Stevens, ICT Compliance and Risk Manager Data Protection and Information Governance training is mandatory and requ Progress rates monitored regularly.
+Ben Watts, General Counsel Further training introduced relating to cyber-crime, cyber security and social awareness and knowledge.
+Rebecca Spore, Director Infrastructure Messages to encourage increased awareness of information security among to align with key implementation milestones of the ICT Transformation Programmes Diane Trollope, Head of Engagement and Consultation Procedures to address data breaches from KCC 'client side' perspective are business continuity plan.
+Kathy Stevens, ICT Compliance and Risk Manager Monthly updated remediation plans produced for the Director of Infrastructure Owner.
+Quarterly reporting to the Directorate Management Team.
+Kathy Stevens, ICT Compliance and Risk Manager Action Title Action Owner Planned Completion Date Implementation of ICT Transformation Programme includes actions to further strengthen ICT resilience, with systems and software compliance with various UK Standards.
+Rebecca Spore Director of Infrastructure March 2019 Liaise with service partners / providers to ensure clarity regarding support available and respective responsibilities to address data breaches should they occur.
+Kathy Stevens, ICT Compliance and Risk Manager December 2018